The Ultimate List of Free Homeschooling Resources

 Free Resources to Get Your

 1. Homeschool SkedTrack

 Want to keep track of what you’re teaching each day, keep records of student progress, and generally cover all administration-related tasks for your homeschool?
 Check out SkedTrack.
 SkedTrack is a “free online lesson planner, scheduler, and tracking system rolled into one.”
 The website offers a “verse of the day” from The Bible on its front page.
 There are several very thorough tutorials available to teach you how to use the program.
 You’ll need to sign up for a free account to use the website.

 2. www.marianamcdougall.com’s Homeschool Planner Pages

-If you want a simple planner to write down your lessons for the day, plus jot down some notes and reminders for special dates and events, you can get my free homeschooling planner pages by signing up for my mailing list here.
-In addition to the homeschool planner pages, you’ll also get access to the entire resource library on this website—this library is only accessible to subscribers.
+If you want a simple planner to write down your lessons for the day, plus jot down some notes and reminders for special dates and events, you can get my free homeschooling planner pages by clicking here.

 Free Homeschooling Resources:

 1. 123 Homeschool 4 Me (pre-K through grade 6)

 123 Homeschool 4 Me has a tonne of resources to make teaching pre-K to grade 6 a breeze.
 You’ll find free worksheets for various subjects, activities, recipes, book lists, and general homeschooling information.
 You’ll also find a page dedicated to Disney World travel planning on this site.